Producer of The Office regrets jokes made by Ricky Gervais about his disability

 “We still need more money.
 It’s a very low budget,” the comedian quipped, pointing to Atalla.
 “He was the runner — no, that’s the producer, he wanted me to tell you that so you didn’t think he’d won a competition.”

-As laughter echoed through the audience, Gervais once again emphasized that the joke came from Atalla, not him.
+As laughter echoed through the audience, Gervais once again emphasised that the joke came from Atalla, not him.

 In another award acceptance speech, Gervais compared Atalla with theoretical physicist Stephen Hawking, saying: “You’re just the same... but without all the clever stuff.”